pyanderson/githasdiff/README.md

 # githasdiff
 [![Build Status](https://travis-ci.org/pyanderson/githasdiff.svg?branch=master)](https://travis-ci.org/pyanderson/githasdiff)

-Small python script to search for changes using [fnmatch](https://docs.python.org/3/library/fnmatch.html) patterns.
-The principal objective is make build processes faster.
+Small python script to search for changes using [fnmatch](https://docs.python.org/3/library/fnmatch.html) patterns to filter `git diff HEAD~`.
+The principal objective is make build processes faster checking whats changes before build projects/services.

 - The script exits with 0 when changes are found and 1 otherwise.
 - If script receives a `command`, it will be executed and exits with `command` exit code.